How to Sell Your House Online in the UK: A 2026 Guide

 Let’s talk facts and figures.

-According to Zoopla’s market analysis, the complete journey from first listing to completion typically takes around 185 days – roughly six months.
-The government’s own guide confirms that selling a home takes about five months on average, and longer if you’re part of a chain.
+According to Zoopla’s market analysis, the complete journey from first listing to completion typically takes around 185 days – roughly six months on average, and longer if you’re part of a chain.

 And remember those upfront fees?
 They’re non-refundable.
 Your house doesn’t sell?
 Tough luck – you’re still out of pocket.